 If you’ve found a few contacts, take a look at their website to find out what work they cover and to see if you can look at examples of their previous work.

-Many local designers will have experience of dozens of projects similar to yours, in your area.
+Many local architects and designers will have experience of dozens of projects similar to yours, in your area.
 Depending on the extent of your arrangement with your designer, they may be able to help you find a good builder.

 Even if your designer is offering no more than a fixed price design service, they remain one of your few early contacts who will have experience of the local building scene and are still worth tapping up for a few names.